cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

     // assert that enough blocks have elapsed assert(currentHeight() >= processedHeight + delayPeriodBlocks)
-    // fetch the previously verified commitment root & verify membership root = get("clients/{identifier}/consensusStates/{height}")
+    // fetch the previously verified commitment root & verify membership
+    // Implementations may choose how to pass in the identifier
+    // ibc-go provides the identifier-prefixed store to this method
+    // so that all state reads are for the client in question root = get("clients/{identifier}/consensusStates/{height}")
     // verify that nothing has been stored at path assert(root.verifyMembership(path, proof))